Mac & Cheese from Valley Food Storage- Product Review

-Disclosure: I received this product free to review for Valley Food Storage and I earn a small commission from the sale of this product.
-However, I am sharing my honest opinion of the product and would not recommend this product if I did not feel it was of a high quality.
+Disclosure: I received this product free to review for Valley Food Storage and I earn a commission from the sale of this product.
+However, I am sharing my honest opinion of the product.

 Mac & Cheese

-Valley Food Storage Mac & Cheese was one of the entrees I really wanted to try.
+Valley Food Storage Mac & Cheese (#ad) was one of the entrees I really wanted to try.
 It’s one of my favorites and in an emergency situation, comfort foods are appreciated even more.
-Not to mention that it’s hard to beat mac and cheese for everday meals, too!
+Not to mention that it’s hard to beat mac and cheese for everyday meals, too!

 I used the entire package to make lunch, with the expectation that we’d have 1 or 2 servings left over.
 I’m optomistic.
 The packet makes 5 servings of 1 cup each.
 My 22 year old son blew through almost 3 servings in one sitting.
 I do believe he likes it!